Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 In this blog post, I will discuss the limitations of commonly used methods for correcting a technical artifact known as ambient gene expression (AGE).
-Although this artifact is specific to single-cell transcriptome sequencing (scRNA-seq) data, the approaches for its modeling and mitigation share considerations with artifact removal and domain adaptation in other data types.
+Although this artifact is specific to single-cell transcriptome sequencing (scRNA-seq) data, the approaches for its modeling and mitigation resemble domain correction and adaptation approaches used for other data types.
-Those in the single-cell field may recognize AGE a component of “batch effects”.
+Those in the single-cell field may recognize AGE as a component of “batch effects”.

 _The limitations of the AGE correction methods discussed in this blog post are largely based on my own experience.
 The AGE biases were one of my greatest